kang-minseo-1218/U-Type-001-Emotional-Command/README.md

 # U-Type-001: Emotion-Driven Profanity Command Processing System
+> **Declared proprietary structure with trace-based enforcement for the U-Type-001 structural interface by minseo_kang**

 ## Overview
 U-Type-001 is a unique natural language processing architecture that integrates **human emotions** as an essential part of command interpretation, a feature typically excluded from conventional AI systems.